chauff/cse1500-web-transcripts/Lecture-sessions.md

 **Transient cookies** are also called *session cookies* and only exist in the memory of the client.
 They are deleted when the browser is closed.
 They are *not* deleted when just the browser tab or browser window is closed however! **If a cookie has no explicit expiration date, it automatically becomes a session cookie.**

 **Persistent cookies** on the other hand remain intact after the browser is closed, they are **stored on disk**.
 They do have a maximum age and are send back from client to server only as long as they are **valid**, that is they have not yet exceeded their maximum age.

+*Note: modern browsers offer to restore the session after a browser crash.
+In this case, transient cookies are gnerally restored as the browser session is continued.
+This though is implemented inconsistently across different browers.*

 ### Cookie fields